Rising Suicide Rates in Menopausal Women: Seek Help, You're Not Alone

-The shocking fact is that the highest rate of suicide in women is in the age range of 50-54 at 7.8 per 100,000.
-Suicide rates for women aged 45-54 have risen 6% in 20 years according to the Office for National Statistics (ONS 2022).
+The shocking fact is that the highest rate of suicide in women is in the age range of 50-54 - at 7.8 per 100,000.

-ACT IMMEDIATELY.
+ACT NOW

 Should you be having serious thoughts of harming yourself, or someone else, or should you know someone that is having those thoughts, you must act immediately.
 Act immediately.